 Thus, the semantic components represent directions in semantic space which are associated with large modulations in brain space.
 So category 1 tells us that visual areas are segregated from non-visual areas.
 Category 2 tells us that some some areas of the brain are selective for social things whereas others aren’t.
 And so on and so forth.
 Again, the distinctions between the categories aren’t super clear; animal vs. non-animal could also mean alive vs. dead.

 It’s tough to unambiguously pinpoint what a given area is selective for.
-We’ve seen this problem before – there was a controversy for a long time over the exact category encoded by the fusiform face area, whether it’s faces or expertise area.
+We’ve seen this problem before – there was a controversy for a long time over the exact category encoded by the fusiform face area, whether it’s faces or it’s a general expertise area.
 The method used in the paper is a big improvement over fMRI protocols relying on contrast between a handful of categories.
-The problem with a statement like “area A is selective to stimuli of category B” is that there’s a bunch of other categories which aren’t tested and might activate area A more; what you should really say is “area A has the largest activation of all tested area to stimuli of category B”.
+The problem with a statement like “area A is selective to stimuli of category B” is that there’s a bunch of other categories which aren’t tested and might activate area A more.
+What you should really say is “area A has the largest activation of all tested area to stimuli of category B”.
 Admittedly that’s a little less snappy.
 The paper avoids a big part of this issue by using the machine gun approach: try every category in the book.

 Here’s the activation map for the “text” category: